rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 # Optimization_Collective_IO_MPI

-#Index of contains
-(1): Explanation of benchmark-IO
+# Material stored in this repository

-(2): Explanation of aggregation_pattern library
+-(1): Explanation of the benchmark used for testing the optimizations proposed: benchmark-IO.c -(2): Explanation of aggregation_pattern library

-# (1) Bencharmk-IO
+## (1) The bencharmk-IO

-The benchmark-IO it is a version of BISP3D simulatador.
+The *benchmark-IO* it is a version of BISP3D simulatador.
 This benchmark can be defined as a 3-dimensional simulator of BJT and HBT bipolar devices.
 The goal of the 3D simulation is to relate electrical characteristics of the device with its physical and geometrical parameters.
 The basic equations to be